chbergmann/CurvedShapesWorkbench/README.md

 - makeSolid: make a solid if Base is a closed shape
 - InterpolationPoints: ignored if Shape1 and Shape2 have the same number of edges and poles.
 Otherwise all edges will be splitted (discretized) into this number of points
 - Twist: Compensates a rotation between Shape1 and Shape2
-- Reverse: Reverses the rotation of one Shape
+- TwistReverse: Reverses the rotation of one Shape
+- Distribution: Algorithm for distance between array elements.
+Default is 'linear'.
+Also selectable: parabolic (x²), x³, sinusoidal, elliptic
+- DistributionReverse: Reverses the direction of the Distribution algorithm

 ### ![CornerShapeIcon](./Resources/icons/CornerShape.svg) Interpolated Middle
 Interpolates a 2D shape into the middle between two 2D curves.
 The base shapes can be connected to a shape with a sharp corner.